apache/druid/docs/querying/sql-translation.md

 EXPLAIN PLAN statements return:
 - a `PLAN` column that contains a JSON array of native queries that Druid will run
 - a `RESOURCES` column that describes the resource being queried as well as a `PLAN` column that contains a JSON array of native queries that Druid will run
-- a `STATEMENT_ATTRIBUTES` column that contains statement-related attributes in the query
+- a `ATTRIBUTES` column that describes the attributes of a query, such as the statement type and target data source

 For example, consider the following query: